M

 an act of belief.

 When you nominate someone, you are signing your name to a claim: this person belongs in the room.
 We take that seriously.
-Here are the kinds of people who nominate fellows:

-The mentor
+The Mentor

 Someone who has watched you grow